Strong and Hiding Distributed Certification of Bipartiteness: Impossibility in the order-invariant case

 \subsection{Realizing subgraphs of the accepting neighborhood graph}

 Fix an $r$-round LCP $\mathcal{D}$.
-We will look at results of the following nature: Given a subgraph $H$ of $\alvgd$ (possibly satisfying some requirements), construct a graph $G_\bad$ that contains a subgraph $H'$ isomorphic to $H$ and such that $V(H')$ is a subset of the nodes accepted by $\mathcal{D}$ in $G_\bad$.
+We are interested in technical results of the following nature: Given a subgraph $H$ of $\alvgd$ (possibly satisfying some requirements), construct a graph $G_\bad$ that contains a subgraph $H'$ isomorphic to $H$ and such that $V(H')$ is a subset of the nodes accepted by $\mathcal{D}$ in $G_\bad$.
+Here the subscript \enquote{bad} foreshadows the later application of these observations in \cref{sec:proof-oi-lb}.
+More specifically, if $H$ is some forbidden structure that $\mathcal{D}$ should not accept, then the instance $G_\bad$ disproves the strong soundness of $\mathcal{D}$.

-Let $\mu_1, \mu_2 \in \mathcal{V}_r$ be two views (not necessarily accepting) with center nodes $v_1$ and $v_2$, respectively, and let $u$ be a node in $\mu_1$.
-We say $u$ is \emph{compatible} with $\mu_2$ if the following holds: \begin{enumerate} \item $u$ has the same identifier as the center node of $\mu_2$, that is, $\ids_{\mu_1}(u) = \ids_{\mu_2}(v_2)$. \item For every node $w_1$ in $\mu_1$ that is at distance \emph{strictly less} than $r$ from $v_1$, if there is a node $w_2$ in $\mu_2$ with $\ids_{\mu_1}(w_1) = \ids_{\mu_2}(w_2)$ and $\dist(v_1,w_2) < r$, then $w_1$ and $w_2$ have identical views of radius one (including ports, identifiers, and labels), that is, $\view_1(\mu_1)(w_1) = \view_1(\mu_2)(w_2)$. \end{enumerate} In addition, we say that $\mu_1$ is \emph{compatible} with $\mu_2$ \emph{with respect to $u$} if $u$ is compatible with $\mu_2$.
-Note this is a different concept than the yes-instance-compatibility we defined in \cref{sec:alvg}.
-In particular, here we are considering also non-neighboring nodes and we do not require them to coexist in the same yes-instance.
-For an example showing a comparison, see \cref{fig:compatible-view-ex,fig:compatible-node-ex}.
+First we introduce some notions concerning views.
+Let $\mu_1, \mu_2 \in \mathcal{V}_r$ be two (not necessarily accepting) views (that we here perceive as graphs).
+Then $\mu_2$ is a \emph{subview} of $\mu_1$---in symbols $\mu_2 \subseteq \mu_1$---if it is an induced subgraph (including identifiers, port numbers, and labels) of $\mu_1$.
+In addition, for a node $u$ that appears in both $\mu_1$ and $\mu_2$ (where we identify nodes by their identifier assignment), we say that $\mu_1$ is \emph{compatible with $\mu_2$ with respect to $u$} if there is a view $\mu_u$ such that $\view(\mu_1)(u) \subseteq \mu_u$ and $\view(\mu_2)(u) \subseteq \mu_u$.
+Finally, $\mu_1$ and $\mu_2$ are \emph{compatible} (without any qualification) if they are compatible with respect to every node that appears in both views.
+In particular, two views are compatible if and only if they coexist in some graph.

+The concept is related to the yes-instance-compatibility we defined in \cref{sec:alvg}, but among other things here we do not require the views to be accepting or to coexist in a yes-instance.
+For an example, see \cref{fig:compatible-view-ex}.

+Notice that compatibility is not transitive in general; that is, we may have views $\mu_1$, $\mu_2$, and $\mu_3$ where $\mu_1$ and $\mu_2$ as well as $\mu_2$ and $\mu_3$ are compatible and yet there is no single graph where all three views coexist.
+See \cref{fig:realizability-ex} for an example.
+More generally, it is \emph{not} the case that a walk $W = (\mu_1,\dots,\mu_m)$ where every pair of views $\mu_i$ and $\mu_{i+1}$ is compatible admits a \emph{single} graph $G$ containing all of the $\mu_i$.